novaxiawealth/bookings/README.md

 ## 📅 Booking Flow

+1. Client opens a booking page (overview or direct link)
-1. User selects a meeting type
+2. Client selects the meeting option
-2. User is redirected to Calendly
+3. Client is redirected to Calendly
-3. User chooses date & time
+4. Date and time are selected
-4. Booking is confirmed via Calendly
+5. Booking is confirmed via Calendly

 ---